HazemNoor/game-finder/README.md

 GROUP_ID=1000
 ```

-5. Make sure to have `Docker` installed on your machine, then execute this command to build docker images
+5. Make sure to have `docker-compose` installed on your machine, then execute this command to build docker images

 ```shell
 make build